 That “Cat Person”

 When The New Yorker published “Cat Person” in 2017, the short story about modern dating immediately went viral.
-The story sparked countless opinion pieces, retweets, and conversations, becoming the most downloaded work of fiction on The New Yorker’s site that year.
+It sparked countless opinion pieces, retweets, and conversations, becoming the most downloaded work of fiction on The New Yorker’s site that year.
 Many readers felt an instant emotional link to the narrative, which describes a brief relationship between Margot, a 20-year-old college student, and Robert, an older man she meets while working at an art house cinema.
 It ends with rejection following a bad sexual experience.

 Author Kristen Roupenian, MFA’17, wrote the story during a fellowship at U-M’s Helen Zell Writers’ Program after she earned her master’s in creative writing.
 As such, Roupenian, who still lives in Ann Arbor, pictured Margot and Robert’s date occurring at downtown Ann Arbor bars.
 “I imagined them getting turned away from The Last Word,” she says, “and then walking to 8Ball.”